takenet/blip-docs/source/includes/en/_introduction.md

-Welcome to **Blip Messaging Hub**!
+Welcome to **BLiP**!
 Here, we'll introduce you to the platform's basics in order to help you build your own chatbot.

 You can create your chatbot in three ways: